hztBUAA/RTOS-Bench/docs/source/3-Extending_rt-bench.markdown

 ```

 **NOTE**: When editing the Doxyfile, paths are relative to the Doxyfile location!
+### Updating a benchmark set submodule

+Changes in an RT-Bench submodule are not detected automatically to prevent the submodule breaking when breaking changes are introduced and to make te commit history of RT-Bench always deployable.
+Whenever a submodule is updated and it is judeged compatible to the current version of RT-Bench it is necessary to update the submodule reference SHA-1.
+A quick way to do this is by adding the submodule folder to the repo, committing and pushing the changes.

 ## Add a new benchmark in an existing set {#new-bmark}